 “Our programs are dedicated to training young scientists from diverse backgrounds for successful careers in the biomedical sciences.”

 The promotion of diversity in graduate education is a key facet of the UT Southwestern Graduate School of Biomedical Sciences’ strategic plan.
 Through collaboration with the Student Diversity and Inclusion office, we have achieved a substantial increase in the number of diversity applicants and matriculants into the Division of Basic Science Graduate Program in the past 20 years.

-While only eight underrepresented minority students were enrolled in the Ph.D. programs within the Division of Basic Science in 1996, we currently (Fall 2018) have over 80 diversity students and postdoctoral scholars enrolled in our programs.
-For the last five years, diversity graduate students have made up 26 percent of our incoming class of U.S. students.
+While only eight underrepresented minority students were enrolled in the Ph.D. programs within the Division of Basic Science in 1996, we currently (Fall 2020) have over 90 diversity students and postdoctoral scholars enrolled in our programs.
+From 2008-2019, our incoming U.S. graduate school class had an average of 27% minority graduate students

 UT Southwestern works to foster an inclusive environment that recognizes the contributions and supports the advancement of all, regardless of race, ethnicity, national origin, gender, religion, age, marital status, sexual orientation (including gender identity and expression), gender identity or disability, and veteran status because an inclusive environment can advance scientific knowledge related to disease, enhance the quality of healthcare, improve hospital/community relations, and positively affect the health status of society.
 This priority is reflected in UT Southwestern's various activities and initiatives.